 Ricardo Soares de OliveiraView Journal Article / Working Paper

-The offshore world’s limited presence in the study of contemporary African political economy is striking.
-The purpose of this exploratory paper is to highlight this gap, provide a preliminary analysis, and suggest that the politics of African insertion in the global offshore economy merits more attention from Africa scholars.
+The offshore world's limited presence in the study of contemporary African politics, political economy and international relations is therefore striking.
+The purpose of this exploratory paper is to highlight this gap, provide a preliminary analysis, and suggest that the politics of African insertion in the global offshore economy merits more attention from scholars of African politics.